 - Jennifer Peters

 Jennifer grew up in the Rocky Mountains and holds degrees in chemistry and biochemistry from the University of Wyoming and Purdue University.
 Upon moving to Oregon in and mid 1990's, she changed her career path and pursued landscape design in the Landscape Technology Program at here at PCC and has been working in the landscape industry for the past 15 years, both as a landscape designer and contractor.
 She currently co-owns and operates a design/build landscape firm in the Portland metro area that specializes in boulder placement and large scale-water features.

-Currently, Jennifer is teaching the Water Gardens class during the summer term and sections of the Landscape Drafting in the fall.
+Jennifer is the Landscape Technology Department's Technician IV.
+She supports students and faculty in class and lab preparation and is responsible for facilities, grounds and equipment management.
+Jennifer also teaches the Water Gardens class during summer term, Construction II during fall term and Grading and Drainage during Spring term.
 When not teaching or playing around in the mud with big rocks and water, she enjoys hiking, camping, gardening and all things outdoors.

-- David earned a BS and MS in Horticulture from the University of Georgia under world renowned plantsman Michael Dirr.
+- David Sandrock is a faculty member and Department Chair for the Landscape Technology Program at PCC.
+David earned a BS and MS in Horticulture from the University of Georgia under world renowned plantsman Michael Dirr.
 He earned a PhD in Horticulture from Oregon State University (OSU) in 2003.
 For five years, he taught landscape design, construction and management and conducted research in Landscape Horticulture at the University of Florida and OSU.
 David is a Licensed Landscape Contractor, a Licensed General Contractor and an International Society of Arboriculture Certified Arborist.
 When he's not teaching, David enjoys spending time with his family, art and being outside.